 Enter your postcode in the problem assistant tool and it will show the transmitters you should be able to get a good signal from in your area.
 Using the maps in the tool you should be able to work out the transmitter your aerial is pointing towards.
 By selecting that transmitter you will be able to check for faults with that transmitter and find the frequencies you need.

 Auto re-tune vs Manual re-tune

 There are two types of tuning, automatic or manual.
 Both are done using your remote control.
 An auto- tune allows the television to tune to services from any transmitter that it can.
-A manual re-tune allows you to input and store, one by one, only the correct channel numbers or frequencies for the transmitter your aerial is pointing towards.
+Manually retuning requires you to input the frequencies individually used by the transmitter that your aerial is directed towards.

 Why a manual re-tune is important